inet-framework/inet/doc/src/users-guide/ch-transport.rst

 ^^^^^^^^^^^

 -  only MSS and TS TCP options are supported.
-The TS option is turned off by default, but can be enabled by defining LWIP_TCP_TIMESTAMPS to 1 in :file:`lwipopts.h`.
+The TS option is turned off by default but can be enabled by defining LWIP_TCP_TIMESTAMPS to 1 in :file:`lwipopts.h`.

 -  :var:`fork` must be ``true`` in the passive open command